Built-in Plugin

 Best Practices

-Establish a dedicated CR group for cross-review and automatic merging
+Establish a dedicated code review (CR) group for cross-review and automatic merging.

-and notify them to the group. - Automatically merge after review passes.
+- Automatically merge after the review is approved.

 - Record reviewer information in the commit message.